flamewing/ultra-dma-queue/README.md

 * the "competitor" to stock S2 version: does not care whether the transfer crosses a 128 kB boundary, and is not safe for use with RAM sources.
 This version runs in:
     * 48(11/0) cycles if the queue was full (DMA discarded);
     * 170(27/9) cycles otherwise (DMA queued).
-* the "competitor" to stock S&K version: also does not care whether the transfer crosses a 128 kB boundary, but it *is* safe for use with RAM sources.
+* the "competitor" to stock S&K version: it also does not care whether the transfer crosses a 128 kB boundary, but it *is* safe for use with RAM sources.
 This version (the default) runs in:
     * 48(11/0) cycles if the queue was full (DMA discarded);
     * 184(29/9) cycles otherwise (DMA queued).
 * the "competitor" to Sonic3\_Complete version, which is 128 kB safe *and* is safe for use with RAM sources.
 This version runs in:
     * 48(11/0) cycles if the queue was full (DMA discarded, no increase compared to other versions);
     * 200(32/9) cycles if the DMA does not cross a 128kB boundary (DMA queued);
     * 226(38/9) cycles if the DMA crosses a 128kB boundary, and the first piece fills the queue (second piece is discarded);
     * 338(56/17) cycles if the DMA crosses a 128kB boundary, and the queue has space for both pieces (both pieces queued).